cosmofur/EX716/README.md

 @MV2V %1 %2  : Move word stored at address [%1] to be stored at address [%2]

-You willl also see this use of 'A' 'B' and 'V' in some of the structured programing macros like @ForIA2B
+You Will also see this use of 'A' 'B' and 'V' in some of the structured programming macros like @ForIA2B

-For some special purposes it usesful to move the data that pointers point to.
+For some special purposes it useful to move the data that pointers point to.

 @MMI2M %1 %2 : Moves value indexed by pointer to variable (@PUSHII %1 @POPI %2)